JSMonk/sweet-monads/iterator/README.md

 - `fn: (a: A, i: I) => A` - a function with two arguments, the first being the internal state and the second an `LazyIterator` element.
 The function can assign to the internal state to share state between iterations.
 - `accumulator: A` - an initial value which seeds the internal state
-- Returns the `LazyIterator` which yields `accumulator` per each iteration which computed by `fn` invokation.
+- Returns the `LazyIterator` which yields `accumulator` per each iteration which computed by `fn` invocation.

 Example: